gaebar/employee-reimbursement-system/README.md

 Employee Reimbursement System (ERS)

 Welcome to the Employee Reimbursement System (ERS) repository!
 This project is a Java Full Stack application designed to streamline the process of submitting and managing reimbursement requests for employees.
+By simplifying this process, ERS aims to reduce administrative overhead, increase transparency in financial operations, and enhance the overall employee experience in managing expenses.

 ![Main Page](images/main-page.png)